SirRender00/texasholdem/docs/top_level/game_information.rst

 Players
 **********
-There is also :attr:`~texasholdem.game.game.TexasHoldEm.players` for a list of :attr:`~texasholdem.game.game.Player` objects indexed by id.
+There is a :attr:`~texasholdem.game.game.TexasHoldEm.players` attribute for a list of :attr:`~texasholdem.game.game.Player` objects indexed by id.
+For a more curated list of players based on :class:`~texasholdem.game.player_state.PlayerState` and other criteria there is:

+    - :meth:`~texasholdem.game.game.TexasHoldEm.active_iter` which is an iterator over player ids who can take an action (i.e. with a state of :obj:`~texasholdem.game.player_state.PlayerState.IN` or :obj:`~texasholdem.game.player_state.PlayerState.TO_CALL`).
+    - :meth:`~texasholdem.game.game.TexasHoldEm.in_pot_iter` which is an iterator over player ids who have a stake in the pot (i.e. with a state of :obj:`~texasholdem.game.player_state.PlayerState.IN`, :obj:`~texasholdem.game.player_state.PlayerState.TO_CALL`, or :obj:`~texasholdem.game.player_state.PlayerState.ALL_IN`).
+    - :meth:`~texasholdem.game.game.TexasHoldEm.player_iter` which is a general iterator over ALL seats at the table and which allows you to exclude states with the :code:`filter_states` argument or match states with the :code:`match_states` argument.

+All three of these methods also include arguments :code:`loc` which is the player id to start at (defaults to :attr:`~texasholdem.game.game.TexasHoldEm.current_player`) and :code:`reverse` which will return the player ids in reverse play order.

 More player information can be found under :ref:`Player Information`.

 Board & Pots
 ***************